-Facetime, Google Hangouts Chat, video conferencing, cloud-sharing, and other collaboration technology have made it possible to produce quality work while enjoying the comforts of home.
-In fact, a 2015 SHRM article reveals that perhaps even more work gets done at home.
+Video conferencing, cloud storage, chat tools, and other remote collaboration technology have made it possible to produce quality work while enjoying the convenience of home.
+In fact, a SHRM article reveals that perhaps even more work gets done at home.

 But there's also a downside to working at home.

 Happy, but losing steam

-While the lure of working from home is exciting for many workers, the exuberance of producing from the humble abode can wear off over time.
+While the lure of working from home is exciting for many workers, its novelty can wear off over time.
 Deadlines and commitments aren't always enough motivation.

 Still, employees who work from home continue to report loving their jobs more than those in their cubicle.

 Leadership IQ provides an online test that gathers data regarding an employee’s feeling toward their job based on the employee’s work location.
 The quiz separates work locations based on three categories: office workers, telecommuters (those working from home), and mobile workers (employees who move between offices).